-Certificate programs exist at Kent State University to deliver focused instruction and formalized guidance to students in areas that address contemporary, topical and/or workplace needs.
+Certificate programs exist at Kent State University to make available a flexible curricular structure to deliver focused instruction and formalized guidance to students in areas that address contemporary, topical and/or workplace needs.
 Formal recognition of certificate completion is given on the student's transcript.
 Certificates may be pursued by and granted to students whether or not they are enrolled in a degree-granting major; however, all students who are granted a certificate must meet institutional admissions and graduation standards.

 Certificate programs normally contain between 15 and 25 credit hours of coursework from the existing inventory, with a maximum of 9 credits of variable topic (special topics, seminar, etc.) courses.
-Graduate certificates that are 21 credit hours or more must be approved by the Ohio Department of Higher Education.
+Graduate certificates that exceed_are 21 credit hours or more must be approved by the Ohio Board of Regents Department of Higher Education.

 Effective July 1, 2011, certificate programs that are eligible for federal financial aid for students are considered under the "gainful employment" regulations.
 Therefore, institutions are required on annual basis to disclose in a public manner (e.g., University Catalog, department websites) data on on-time graduation rate; job placement rate; tuition, fees and costs of books and supplies; median loan debt incurred by the students; and occupations for which the certificate will prepare/has prepared the student.
-More information on the gainful employment regulation is found at www.ed.gov/category/keyword/gainful-employment.
+More information on the gainful employment regulation is found at ifap.ed.gov/GainfulEmploymentInfowww.ed.gov/category/keyword/gainful-employment.

-The Ohio Department of Higher Education defines the level of certificate programs as the following:
+The Ohio Board of RegentsDepartment of Higher Education defines the level of certificate programs as the following (adapted from IPEDS Completion Survey Glossary):